victor90braz/11-section/README.md

-# Laravel Database Interaction README
+# Laravel Mailchimp Integration README

-Welcome to the **Laravel Database Interaction** project!
+Welcome to the **Laravel Mailchimp Integration** project!
 This repository contains a Laravel application that interacts with the Mailchimp API for email marketing purposes.

 ## Project Overview